vibbits/training-material/topics/metagenomics/tutorials/Ecology_Analysis_using_vegan/tutorial.md

 You can always expand upon these concepts, using this tutorial as starting point.
 Just remember that R is a very flexible language, and all these commands can be expanded for new purposes and visualizations.

 ### Data sources
 All the material provided in this tutorial are from metagenomic study on mice knockouts.
-Further analysis of the data can be found in:
+Further analysis of the data can be found in the reference below.

-### Useful literature
+### Reference

 Hildebrand, F., Nguyen, A. T. L., Brinkman, B., Yunta, R. G., Cauwe, B., Vandenabeele, P., … Raes, J. (2013).
 Inflammation-associated enterotypes, host genotype, cage and inter-individual effects drive gut microbiota variation in common laboratory mice.
 Genome Biology, 14(1), R4. doi:10.1186/gb-2013-14-1-r4